Last updated on March 27th, 2023 at 09:00 pm

 Rhubarb contains a small amount of pectin.
 Adding additional pectin is not necessary for rhubarb jam, as the jam can be easily made with just rhubarb and sugar alone.
 However pectin can be added to give the rhubarb jam a more gelled consistency, and there are a number of ways that this can be done.

-- Pectin can be aded naturally with the addition of lemon juice, either fresh or bottled.
+- However pectin can be also added naturally with the addition of lemon juice, either fresh or bottled.

 How To Make Rhubarb Jam